We are currently only taking enrolments for 2022 Years 5 & 6.

 To apply, families submit an Expression of Interest form to the management committee.

-Families meet a committee member and visit the school.
+When there is a place available in the class that families want to enrol their child into, families meet a committee member and visit the school.
 If this is not possible due to distance, the family is asked to write a letter introducing themselves and explaining why they are attracted to our school.

 Following this visit families are asked to submit their enrolment forms.